Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Final Project

 There will be a final group project (2-4 students) due during Exams period.
 See Calendar for specific dates.

+#### Participation
+Students as expected to be actively engaged with the course.
+This includes:

+1. attending lectures
+2. making use of resources such as office hours, labs, and sections
+3. participating in the Ed discussion forum — both through asking thoughtful questions and by answering the questions of others

+DCE students will not be penalized for the inability to attend lectures, labs, etc. live.

 <hr>